 Electroplating allows you to create a high quality “veneer” on lower cost metals, decreasing overall component price.
 A 100% steel part might be cheap, but it doesn’t offer much in the way of a pretty finish, and a 100% bronze part just isn’t economical.

-Electroplating is also less expensive than other methods of coating, like powder-coating.
+This process is also less expensive than other methods of coating, like powder coating.

 However, if the customer wants a chrome electroplated finish, that’ll be more expensive.
 Chrome plating is not that popular, as it’s not the greatest for the environment.